informalsystems/multisig/README.md

 Everything generally tries to clean up after itself, but files are created and removed from the present working directory, so you may want to be somewhere clean.

+Note that s3 doesn't actually have directories, everything is just a file in the bucket, but files can be prefixed with what looks like directory paths.
+So the appearance of a "directory" is just an empty object with a name ending in a `/`.

 ## Install